-It is a unsaturated fatty acids (one cis double bond, from the methyl end is in omega-9 (ω-9) or n-9, so in shorthand 24:1n-9) member of the sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.
+It belongs to the group of unsaturated fatty acids (one cis double bond, from the methyl end is in omega-9 (ω-9) or n-9, so in shorthand is named 24:1n-9) member of the sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.

 Molecular weight: 366.62084 g/mol